BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Fist of Justice**

-This should almost never be played in m+ because having a AoE disorient will generally be more useful in most scenarios.
+This should almost never be played in m+ since having an AoE disorient will generally be more useful in most scenarios.

 **Repentance**